SAP-docs/preview.developer.concur.com/PULLMERGE.md

         git fetch preview

-4. Create a branch on your `developer.concur.com` repository used to generate the PR for the pullmerge.
+4. Create a branch on your `developer.concur.com` repository that will be used to generate the PR for the pullmerge.
 A recommended branch name might include the date of the pull merge, but can be any name (that's not currently a valid branch)

         git checkout -b pullmerge_0710